sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 - A configuration knob ```bgp-suppress-fib-pending``` in ```DEVICE_METADATA``` table in CONFIG DB to control the enablement of the feature is required.
 This configuration is applied at startup and can't be changed while the system is running, requiring a ```config reload```.
 This knob can only be enabled if the corresponding response channel is enabled in ```APP_STATE_LOGGING```
 - ```fpmsyncd``` must consume the responses from ```RouteOrch``` when the feature is enabled and communicate the status of a route back to ```zebra``` using ```FPM``` channel
 - ```FRR``` must support ```bgp suppress-fib-pending``` as well as response channel via ```FPM```.
 Available as part of ```FRR``` 8.4 or requires a patched 8.2 release
+- Link-local2ME, IP2Me routes responses aren't published
+- MPLS, VNET routes are out of scope of this document

 ### 5. Architecture Design